hashicorp/consul/website/source/docs/guides/kubernetes-production-deploy.md

 ```

 Finally, you may need to create Kubernetes secrets to store Consul data.
 You
-can reference these secrets in the customized values file.
+can reference these secrets in the customized Helm chart values file.

 If you have purchased Enterprise Consul, the enterprise license file should be
 used with the official image,  `hashicorp/consul-enterprise:1.5.0-ent`.
 Enable